MatejKastak/orglearn/README.md

 # Orglearn

-Orglean provides toolbox for learning from your org-mode notes.
+Orglearn provides toolbox for learning from your org-mode notes.
 It can generate mind maps, anki decks and even pdfs textbooks.

 ## Modes [commands]

 ### Anki

 Convert notes to anki deck.
-The convertor will take all leafs of the tree (nodes without children) and convert them into anki cards.
+The converter will take all leafs of the tree (nodes without children) and convert them into anki cards.
 The node title is front-side of the card and the body is the back-side of the card.